 Accessible Emergency Information

-Strongco is committed to providing the customers and clients with publicly available emergency information in an accessible way upon request.
+Strongco is committed to providing customers and clients with publicly available emergency information in an accessible way upon request.
 We will also provide employees with disabilities with individualized emergency response information when necessary.
 The plan will be developed as soon as possible once Strongco is aware of the need.

 Information and communications